A First Look

 ‘Ask the boss,’ George replied.

-‘The ages of the witnesses are not for the public.
+‘The ages of the witnesses are not for publication.
 For their safety,’ he warned.

 ‘Not an accident, then?’ she asked.
 ‘Who’s the body?’